nielsenlouise/Lab0/report.md

 We referred to the [number systems slides](https://canvas.instructure.com/courses/1414489/pages/day-04-number-systems) from class 04 to inform our design, as well as our arithmetic.

-### Verilog

-Our full adder is a copy-paste of Camille's HW2.
-We used the `structuralFullAdder` module as a component in the `FullAdder4bit` module.
-Camille wrote most of the Verilog but we all understand how it works.

 ### Test cases

 We chose these 16 test cases with the intent of covering all possible failures: